 Step 1: Define Your Timeframe

-As with most data analysis, the first step towards determining an accurate employee turnover rate is deciding the period you want to measure and how often you want to measure it.
+As with most data analysis, the first step of employee turnover analysis is deciding the period and frequency of measurement.
 The three most common choices are monthly, quarterly, and annually.

-With monthly turnover rate calculations, what you get is immediate insights.
-If you notice a sudden spike in turnover, you can quickly jump in and investigate, instead of discovering the problem several months later.
+Monthly calculations provide immediate insights.
+If you notice a sudden spike in turnover, you can investigate right away, rather than discovering the issue months later.

-Quarterly turnover rates offer a valuable mid-range perspective.
-They capture trends that might be missed by just looking at monthly data, but aren’t as broad as annual figures.
-This can help smooth out seasonal fluctuations, like temporary employees or interns leaving at the end of a quarter.
+Quarterly calculations offer a mid-range perspective, capturing trends that monthly data might miss while not being as broad as annual figures.
+This helps smooth out seasonal fluctuations, such as temporary employees or interns leaving at the end of a quarter.

 Step 2: Gather the Data